mui/material-ui/docs/src/pages/company/careers/product-manager.md

 ## Compensation

-Competitive compensation of up to \$140,000 USD/year, depending on the profile and location.
-It could go higher for a person that can significantly push the mission forward.
-You can find the other perks & benefits in the [careers](/careers/#perks-amp-benefits) page.
+Competitive compensation depending on the profile and location.
+We are ready to pay top market rates for a person that can significantly push the mission forward.
+You can find the other perks & benefits on the [careers](/careers/#perks-amp-benefits) page.

 ## Apply